Indro Montanelli: Early life and education

-Montanelli was born in Fucecchio, near Florence, on 22 April 1909.
+Montanelli was born in Fucecchio, near Florence, on 22 April, 1909.
 His father, Sestilio Montanelli, was a high-school philosophy teacher and his mother, Maddalena Doddoli, was the daughter of a rich cotton merchant.
 The name Indro was chosen by his father after the Hindu god Indra.

-Montanelli obtained a law degree from the University of Florence in 1930, with a thesis on the electoral reform of Benito Mussolini's Italian fascist regime.
-Allegedly, in this thesis, he maintained that, rather than a reform, it amounted to the abolition of elections.
-According to him, it was during his permanence in Grenoble, while he was taking language lessons, that he realized that his true vocation was that of a journalist.
+Montanelli earned a law degree from the University of Florence in 1930, writing a thesis on the electoral reform of Benito Mussolini’s Fascist regime.
+He reportedly argued that the measure amounted not to reform, but to the abolition of elections.
+He later said that it was during his stay in Grenoble, while taking language lessons, that he realized journalism was his true vocation.